Design by Liminal Architecture, interiors by Liminal Spaces, furniture by Liminal Objects

 A new lift will also be installed in the Lodge building, providing universal access from the main entry to the existing dining and bar areas of the Lodge.

-Also collaborating with us to deliver the project are EcoTas Ecology, CHMA Archaeology, Brett Woolcott Surveyors, JMG, Gandy and Roberts, Pitt and Sherry, Stehel Consulting, Howarth Fisher, Floodslicer, Arup ESD, Ireneinc, artist Brigitte de Villiers and geologist Bill Cromer.
+Also collaborating with us to deliver the project are EcoTas Ecology, CHMA Archaeology, Brett Woolcott Surveyors, JMG, Gandy and Roberts, Pitt and Sherry, Stehel Consulting, Howarth Fisher, Floodslicer, Arup ESD, Ireneinc, artists Helene Weeding and Brigitte de Villiers and geologist Bill Cromer.

 RACT with the project team are continuing to work with key stakeholders, including the community and the Parks and Wildlife service, to ensure the redevelopment acknowledges community expectations.